niklauslee/staruml-ddl/README.md

 ALTER TABLE entity1 ADD FOREIGN KEY (fk1) REFERENCES entity2(col1);
 ```

-* If `Quote Identifiers` option is selected, all identifiers will be surrounded by character.
+* If `Quote Identifiers` option is selected, all identifiers will be surrounded by a backquote character.

 ```sql
 CREATE TABLE `entity1` (